 The concept of infusing acrobatics into the performance of Tchaikovsky’s masterpiece was born when two troupe members – Wei Baohua and his wife, Wu Zhengdan – created “Oriental Swan Ballet” when she balances in pointe in her husband’s head.

 Ballet came to China 45 years ago and is viewed as a high-class art form.
-Acrobatics are a Chinese tradition, dating back to the Western Han Dynasty (206 BC-AD 24), struggling to survive market competition.
+Acrobatics is a Chinese tradition, dating back to the Western Han Dynasty (206 BC-AD 24), struggling to market competition.
 It seemed a risky venture to intermingle the two art forms, but doing so zapped new life into both, says Zhao Ming, the production’s choreographer and director.
 Ming studied modern dance in New York in 1984 and was a Hong Kong Ballet principal dancer from 1993 to 1995.

 He spoke to The China Daily: